Board of Directors

 Immediate Past Chairman

-is NCWM's Immediate Past Chairman and serves on the NTEP Committee as Chair.
+Mahesh Albuquerqueis the NCWM Immediate Past Chairman and serves on the NTEP Committee.

 Raymond Johnson, Jr.